 Measure 1.2.
 Sixty percent (60%) are engaged in campus activities in a leadership role by the end of their first year.
-DATA: Fall 2022 and Spring 2023 President's Leadership Program Evaluations
+DATA: Fall 2023 and Spring 2024 President's Leadership Program Evaluations

-The program director recruited a diverse group of peer mentors who were engaged in a variety of campus programs.
-Mentors provided timely information on opportunities for engagement in student organizations, activities, and events.
-Additional information on service opportunities, recruitment, and organizational browse events was provided to all participants.
-98% of students (42) reported engagement in campus life programs and student organizations.
+In AC 2022-2023 the target was met.
+The program director recruited a diverse group of peer mentors who are currently engaged in a variety of campus programs, organizations, and committees.
+Additional information on service opportunities, recruitment initiatives, and organizational browse events were promoted to the members of the Presidents Leadership Program each term.
+The program director invited staff members and PLP alumni throughout the year to present on different campus activities, volunteer opportunities, and leadership events for the PLP students to participate in throughout the year.
+The survey indicated that 96% of students (44) reported engagement in campus life programs and student organizations.
 Students indicated that they also assumed leadership roles in at least one student organization, or program by the end of the spring semester.
-Some leadership roles included members of student organization executive councils, becoming a Freshman Connector, SGA senators, ambassador for the catholic student organization, etc.
+Some leadership roles included members of student organization executive councils, becoming a Freshman Connector, SGA senators, NSU Athletics, Demon Mentor Network, etc.